Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 Occupying unused PLIOs
 -----------------------

 All the PLIO ports defined in the test harness must be connected.
 In case the AIE graph does not need all the PLIOs defined in the test harness, an instance of the ``test_harness::occupyUnusedPLIO`` helper class must be added to the ``graph.cpp`` file.
-This class will help to occupy all the PLIOs which are not used by the user AIE graph.
+This class will help user to occupy all the PLIOs which are not used by the user AIE graph.

 .. code-block:: c++